pearsedarcy/tournament-brackets/README.md

 ## Features

-### Welcome Screen/ Main Menu
+### Welcome Screen/Main Menu
-- Users are presented with a simple welcome message and options to create a new tournament, view existing tournaments, or exit the application.
+- Functionality: Users are presented with a simple welcome message and options to create a new tournament, view existing tournaments, or exit the application.
 - Options:
   1. Create a new Tournament
   2. View Existing Tournament